stealth/psc/README.md

-This will issue the command `stty -echo raw;nc example.com 22` to the remote device if you connect locally to port 1234 and then just forwards any data it sees back and forth and rate-limiting the traffic so it will not exceed the devices' tty speed (115200 is the compiled-in default).
+This will issue the command `stty -echo raw;nc example.com 22` to the remote device if you connect locally to port 1234 and then just forwards any data it sees back and forth and rate-limiting the traffic so it will not exceed the devices' tty speed (115200 is the default).

 When the local session is started, connect to the remote device by UART, ssh or whatever it is and once you have the remote shell, also type locally: